rpicard/explore-flask/7-blueprints.md

 from ..models import Site

-"""Note that the capitalized Site and the lowercase site are two completely separate variables.
-Site is a model and site is a blueprint.
+# Note that the capitalized Site and the lowercase site
+# are two completely separate variables.
+Site is a model
-"""
+# and site is a blueprint.

 site = Blueprint('site', __name__)

 @site.url_value_preprocessor